 Do I Have To Take The Level 1 Class First?

 The material covered in both the Level 1 and Level 2 courses are, for the most part, very different than each other.
-Because of that I recommend those with no official exercise science background, take the level 1 trainer class first.
-That said, currently AAAI does not mandate this occur.
+Because of that I HIGHLY recommend those with no official exercise science background, pass the intro class (phase 1) exam first.

 By official exercise science background, I mean someone who has a college degree in exercise science or related area or someone who has taken many colleges classes in this field.